PostHog/posthog.com/contents/docs/cdp/engage-connector.md

 ### Who maintains this app?

-This app is maintained by the community.
-If you have issues with the app not functioning as intended, please [let us know](mailto:hello@engage.so)!
+This app is maintained by Engage.so.
+If you have issues with the app not functioning as intended, please [let them know](mailto:hello@engage.so)!

 ### What if I have feedback on this app?

 We love feature requests and feedback!
-Please [tell us what you think](mailto:hello@engage.so)! to tell us what you think.
+Please [tell Engage.so what you think](mailto:hello@engage.so)! to tell them what you think.

 ### What if my question isn't answered above?

 We love answering questions.
-[Ask us anything](mailto:hello@engage.so).
+[Ask us anything](/questions).